 Skip to content

 This section of the Ozone Docs is designed for software architects, engineers, and developers.
-It provides comprehensive information on Ozone's architecture, guides on integrating new software components, and technical advice on developing within Ozone.
+It provides comprehensive information on Ozone's architecture, guides on integrating new software apps, and technical advice on developing within Ozone.

 Architecture Overview